 Having spent my childhood on the hunting field, in the pony club and competing BSJA a progression to working with racehorses came very naturally.
-After a successful spell training Point-to-pointers and Hunterchaser I am thrilled to be progressing with my NH licence.
+After a successful spell training Point-to-pointers and Hunterchasers I am thrilled to be progressing with my traininglicence.
 We aim to get the best out of each individual horse that comes into the yard.

 We all know how true the saying ‘ No Foot, No Horse’ is so having a farrier like Elliot Hook as part of the team is so important.
 He shows great patience with the youngsters and is fantastic at remedial work on any foot problems that crop up.